Skip to main content

 • Boxes Style can be customized the shape from square to round using...

-• Border Radius This controls how rounded the corners of your cards will be.
-Set it to 0 for 90-degree angles.
+• Border Radius: This controls how rounded the corners of your cards will be.
+Please set it to 0 for 90-degree angles.
 The higher the number, the more rounded the card corners.

-• Progress Bar changes the color and background color of the progress bar that grows throughout the user's completion.
+• The Progress bar's color and background color change as it grows throughout the user's completion.
 The size can be changed by adjusting the height.
 The radius reflects the shape of the bar.

-• New Checklist Styles: Within Checklist settings there is also the ability to create additional 'Checklist Styles'.
-This allows you to create and customize a variety of layouts to choose from.
+• New Checklist Styles: You can create additional 'Checklist Styles within the Checklist settings.'
+This allows you to create and customize a variety of layouts.

 Did this answer your question?